wololowarrior/calender_booker/readme.md

 ## Future Work
-1. Save the details of who booked the slot.
+1. Save the details of who booked the slot in db.
 Like name email etc.
 2. Send email to booker with predefined message and a video call link.
 This can be done using a async worker and queue.
 3. Reminder for a booked meeting to both the booker and user.
 4. Integration with multiple calendars so that unavailable slot / the calendar can be updated with meetings
 5. Support multiple timezones.
-Display values in local tz
+Display values in local tz.

 ## Api Spec